The Virginia State Police publish an annual report on Crime in Virginia. They count the “Type A” offenses reported per police unit:

 12. Crime reporting practices of citizens.

-The Type A total is driven by the property crime numbers: Typically the larceny, vandalism, and motor vehicle theft numbers will account for 2/3 of the Type A total.
+As the graph at the top shows, the Type A total is driven by the property crime numbers.
 To see how violent and drug crime are doing, we have to look underneath the totals.

-When we do that, we see that the Richmond count of simple assaults dropped while the drug and weapon law numbers rose.
+When we do that, we see that the Richmond count of simple assaults rose a bit in ‘18, as did the drug offenses.

-The robbery numbers continued a long downward trend; aggravated assaults rose slightly.
+The robbery numbers continued a long downward trend; aggravated assaults continued to rise.

-The “other” sex crimes (non forcible) showed a jump, as did the murder count.
-Kidnapping, rape, and arson enjoyed decreases.
+The murder and kidnap counts dropped.
 The decreases from the early 2000’s, both here and above, are remarkable.

-For a list of the hot blocks in Richmond see this page.
-And see this page for data showing a nice improvement in Forest Hill.
+For a list of the hot blocks for drugs in Richmond see this page.
+And see this page for data showing a nice improvement in Forest Hill (with some recent slippage).

 Much of Richmond’s plethora of crime is drug-related.